Isotopes of indium

-Indium (49In) consists of two primordial nuclides, with the most common (~ 95.7%) nuclide (115In) being measurably though weakly radioactive.
-Its spin-forbidden decay has a half life of 4.41×1014 years.
+Indium (49In) consists of two primordial nuclides, with the most common (95.7%) nuclide (115In) being measurably though weakly radioactive.
+Its spin-forbidden decay has a half-life of 4.41×1014 years, much longer than the currently accepted age of the Universe.

 The stable isotope 113In is only 4.3% of naturally occurring indium.
-Among elements with a known stable isotope, only tellurium and rhenium similarly occur with a stable isotope in lower abundance than the long-lived radioactive isotope.
-Other than 115In, the longest-lived radioisotope is 111In, with a half-life of 2.8047 days.
-All other radioisotopes have half-lives less than a day.
+Among elements with a known stable isotope, only tellurium and rhenium also have all stable isotopes in lower abundance than a long-lived radioactive isotope, but the discrepancy is not so striking.
+Other than 115In, the longest-lived radioisotope is 111In, with a half-life of 2.8048 days.
+All other radioisotopes have half-lives less than 5 hours.
 This element also has 47 isomers, the longest-lived being 114m1In, with a half-life of 49.51 days.
-All other meta-states have half-lives less than a day, most less than an hour, and many measured in milliseconds or less.
+All other meta-states have half-lives also less than 5 hours.

 Indium-111 is used medically in nuclear imaging, as a radiotracer nuclide tag for gamma camera localization of protein radiopharmaceuticals, such as In-111-labeled octreotide, which binds to receptors on certain endocrine tumors (Octreoscan).
 Indium-111 is also used in indium white blood cell scans, which use nuclear medical techniques to search for hidden infections.

+Several proton-rich isotopes of indium have been used to help measure the mass of the doubly-magic isotope tin-100.